Are Telomeres The Key To Aging And Cancer?

 Scientists are not yet sure.
 But they have been able to use telomerase in the lab to keep human cells dividing far beyond their normal limit, and the cells do not become cancerous.

-How big a role do telomeres play in aging?
+How big is the role of telomeres in aging?

 Some long-lived species like humans have telomeres that are much shorter than species like mice, which live only a few years.
 Nobody knows why.
 But it's evidence that telomeres alone do not dictate lifespan.